 Michael serves on the Boards of Ballet Austin, The Greater Austin Chamber of Commerce and the University of Texas Accounting Department Advisory Board.
 In addition, he serves as the UWATX Finance Committee chair .

-Marie Baker, Board Secretary UWATX
+Jon Armstrong, Board Secretary UWATX

 Marie Baker retired from CSC where she last served as Director in the Managed Services Sector.
 In previous assignments with CSC she held various management roles in Europe and the Americas including global account executive for a major outsourcing client, CIO for the Financial Services Group, and director of hosting service strategy.
 Currently, Marie consults with Austin-area nonprofits on using information technology effectively to advance their missions.

 Marie is a past chair of the United Way for Greater Austin’s Women’s Leadership Council.
 She is active in personnel, stewardship, choir, and service outreach at Hope Presbyterian Church and serves on the Committee on Ministry for Mission Presbytery of PCUSA.

 Marie has a B.S. in Computer Science from Duke University and an M.B.A. from the University of Delaware.